jove-decompiler/jove/README.md

 In each new iteration (i.e. running of the recompiled program), we recover more code.
 Essentially, the input is _pushed_ through the program.

+For a look at an example of a more typical and full-featured program, see [ls -la /](/Documentation/.demo.ls.gif).

 ## FAQ

 ### How is control-flow observed at runtime?